-As of the authorization date of these consolidated financial statements, the Company has not applied the following new and revised IFRS but not yet effective.
-The Company does not expect that the adoption of the following standards will have a material impact on the consolidated financial statements in future periods, considering they have no significant applicability:
+Additionally, the Company has not applied the following new and revised IFRS that have been issued, but are not yet effective, from which it's not expected to have a material impact on its consolidated financial statements in future periods, considering that they are not of significant applicability:

-- Amendments to IAS 16, Property, Plant and Equipment Proceeds Before Intended Use (1) - Amendment to IAS 37 Cost of fulfilling Onerous contracts (1) - Amendments to IFRS 9, Financial Instruments (1) - Amendment to IAS 1 Classification of Liabilities as Current or Non-current (2) - Amendment to IAS 1 Disclosure of accounting policies (2) - Amendment to IAS 8 Definition of Accounting Estimates (2) - Amendment to IAS 12 Deferred Tax related to Assets and Liabilities arising from a Single Transaction (2) - IFRS 17 Insurance contracts (2)

-- (1) Effective for annual reporting periods beginning on January 1, 2022 - (2) Effective for annual reporting periods beginning on January 1, 2023 c.
-Consolidation iii.Subsidiaries
+- Amendments to IFRS 17, Insurance contracts (1) - Amendments to IAS 1 and Practice Statement 2 Disclosure of accounting policies (1) - Amendments to IAS 8 Definition of accounting estimates (1) - Amendments to IFRS 16 Lease liability in a sale and leaseback (2) - Amendments to IAS 1 Classifying liabilities as current or non-current (2) - Amendments to IAS 1 Classification of debt with covenants (2) - Amendments to IFRS 10 and IAS 28 Sale or contribution of assets between an investor and its associate or joint venture (3) - (1) Effective for annual reporting periods beginning on January 1, 2023 - (2) Effective for annual reporting periods beginning on January 1, 2024 - (3) Effective date of the amendments has yet to be set by the IASB c.
+Consolidation i.
+Subsidiaries